nohwnd/NetPrague/README.md

 # .NET Meetup in Prague

+.NET Meetup in Prague organized by Microsoft and me.
+Find our latest event at <http://aka.ms/DotnetMeetupPrague>.

+Reach out if you are interested in speaking at our event via DotnetMeetupPrague@microsoft.com

+> 🔥 Next event coming in March 2025!

 ## Dec 11 2024 - Talk .NET with .NET Team

 - .NET Runtime on mobile: Journey with Native AOT on iOS - Ivan Povazan (Microsoft)